omicshub/DACAL/README.md

 # outputs

-You can obtain the predicted clustering labels under the folder /data/chen_10.
+You can obtain the predicted clustering labels in the file './DACAL/result/mammary_epithelialn/e0/default/represent/y.csv'.
 The indicator of Deviation Ratio (DR) can be calculated by running DACAL/metrics_DR.ipynb